gourmetjs/gourmet-ssr/docs/tutorial-1.md

 ]);
 ```

-You must call `i80()` function just once at the global level to initialize React I80. `i80()` expects an array of arrays containing a pair of URL path and React view component.
+You must call the `i80()` function just once at the global level to initialize React I80. `i80()` expects an array of arrays containing a pair of elements.
+Each element within the array consists of a URL path and a React view component.

 Inside the page's rendering function, the `ActiveRoute` component is used to render a view that matches the current URL.